crossplane/crossplane/design/design-doc-smaller-providers.md

 ### Compute Resource Impact

 I expect 'native' providers (i.e. providers that aren't generated with `upjet`) to use less CPU and memory under this proposal.
-This is because while adding extra pods means a little extra overhead, most folks will have a lot fewer Crossplane controllers running.
+This is because each extra provider pod incurs a _little_ extra overhead, folks will have a lot fewer Crossplane controllers running.
 Each controller, even at idle, uses at least some memory to keep caches and goroutines around.